-Finally, while numerous studies have used generative models, they have been fitted to connectomes generated using different preprocessing pipelines, thresholding methods, parcellations, one or both hemispheres, and many other methodological variations.
-As the topology of brain networks can differ based on how the data were processed (64-66), it is possible that such variations may influence model performance.
-For example, studies using higher-resolution parcellations comprising ≥ 100 nodes have encountered difficulty in replicating the spatial embedding of network hubs (5, 32), whereas one study using a lower-resolution parcellation of 68 nodes performed better in relation to node degree (30).
+Last, while numerous studies have used generative models, they have been fitted to connectomes generated using different preprocessing pipelines, thresholding methods, parcellations, one or both hemispheres, and many other methodological variations.
+As the topology of brain networks can differ on the basis of how the data were processed (62), it is possible that these variations may influence model performance.
+For example, studies using higher-resolution parcellations comprising $\geq$ 100 nodes have encountered difficulty in replicating the spatial embedding of network hubs (5, 28), whereas one study using a lower-resolution parcellation of 68 nodes performed better in relation to node degree (26).
 Moreover, studies using probabilistic rather than deterministic tractography have identified alternative cost-topology models to the matching index model as offering the best fit to empirical data (5).
 A better understanding of how model performance depends on data preprocessing will be essential if the field is to converge on a parsimonious consensus model.